QinengWang-Aiden/RAGEN-Doc/docs/quickstart/quick_start.md

 # You can also find this example in `train_all.sh`

 python train.py \
-    --config-name _2_sokoban \
     trainer.experiment_name=sokoban-ppo-rolloutfilter0.25 \
     actor_rollout_ref.rollout.rollout_filter_ratio=0.25
 ```

 Besides overriding parameters via command line arguments, you can also modify the configuration directly in the YAML files.
-For example, you can edit `config/base.yaml` to change the default parameters for your experiments, or create new customs environment settings at `config/envs.yaml`.
+For example, you can edit `config/base.yaml` to change the default parameters for your experiments, or create new custom environment settings at `config/envs.yaml`.
 This approach is particularly useful when you want to maintain different configurations for various experimental setups.

 For more detailed configuration keys and how to customize your environments, please refer to the [Config Explanation](../configurations/config_exp.md) page.